womenrising/womenrising/README.md

 ###Sources

-The choice of the code of conduct was inspired by the awesome [Coraline Ada Ehmke](https://github.com/CoralineAda) From her talk at [Geekfest](https://vimeo.com/101449990).
+The choice of the code of conduct was inspired by the awesome [Coraline Ada Ehmke](https://github.com/CoralineAda) from her talk at [Geekfest](https://vimeo.com/101449990).
 If you want to look more into this you can find more at [contributor-covenant](http://contributor-covenant.org/).